DiamondLightSource/Savu/doc/source/dev.rst

 --------------
 http://docs.cython.org/src/tutorial/clibraries.html

 1) A C interface: A *.pxd file, which is similar to a C header file, providing C function definitions required in the python code.

-e.g. cdezing.pxd
+For example, cdexing.pxd:

 .. literalinclude:: ../../extension_examples/cdezing.pyd
+   :linenos:

 2) A python wrapper: A *.pyx file that must have a different name to the *.pyd file above.

-e.g. dezing.pyx
+For example, dezing.pyx:

 .. literalinclude:: ../../extension_examples/dezing.pyx
+   :linenos:

 3) Makefile: In python this is a setup.py file.

-e.g. setup.py
+For example, setup.py:

 .. literalinclude:: ../../extension_examples/setup.py
+   :linenos:

 Compile this file, passing appropriate C compiler flags if necessary, to obtain a *.so file.